-3. Whisk until fluffy and light yellow in color.
-The sabayon is ready when the mixture holds it shape when you lift the whisk and you let the mixture drop back in the bowl.
+3. Whisk until fluffy and light yellow.
+The sabayon is ready when the mixture holds its shape when you lift the whisk and you let the mixture drop back in the bowl.
 Remove from pan and use immediately or keep cold until used.

 Jody finished her cake with fire-roasted pears, bee pollen, and grated Buddha's hand citrus that she picked from her